 Candidates taking this component are eligible for grades A-E (and A at syllabus level).
+50 percent of the total marks available.

 Question 1 Extended response (20 marks)

 This question, in response to Passage A, may be subdivided.

 Candidates write about 250-350 words, responding in one of the following text types: letter, report, journal, speech, interview, newspaper report, or magazine article.